converged-computing/mummi-experiments/experiments/aws-march-2025/README.md

 Note that the State Machine Operator setup requires the mlrunner container, which is deployed from the [mummi-operator](https://github.com/converged-computing/mummi-operator).

+## Notes

+Figuring out which resource type is best would be a second idea/goal.
+Idea would be to run each step on different nodes, and choose minimum time.
+But for this study we assume each stage has an assigned node type.
+Compare potpourri cluster with homogeneous cluster (time and cost) At the beginning, create N of node type.
+As the composition of the cluster changes, the autoscaler needs to kick in to provision the node needed.

+If time, think of ways to have state machine operator act as node selector.

 ## Metrics to Collect

  - Timing for events (Kubernetes and via the manager)